broken/soulsifter/README.md

 Win / Linux Differences
 =======================
-I run this on OSX 10.7 & 10.10 x64.
-While most things should work on the other systems, edits would need to happen. (these are just off the top of my head atm)
+I run this on OSX 10.14 (have used on as early as OSX 10.7).
+While most things should work on the other operating systems, edits would need to happen. (these are just off the top of my head atm)
 * update package.json files
 * update Gruntfile.js
 * the custom build of nwjs would need to edit a separate place for drag&drop support